MrTOUIL/MrTOUIL/README.md

 ## 📌 About Me

 - 🎓 Bachelor of Mathematics — Top of Boudouaou (2024)
-- 🔐 Interested in OS, Cybersecurity, Machine Learning
+- 🔐 Passionate about Cybersecurity, OS, and Machine Learning
+- 📚 Learning: Advanced C, Java OOP, and Ethical Hacking
-- 🇩🇿 Based in Algeria | 💬 Speaks english, Arabic, French, German
+- 🇩🇿 Based in Algeria | 💬 Speaks English, Arabic, French, and German

 ---